 images folder with the custom name.

 As a second step, we insert image detail with the custom image-name into the DB.
 Now you could try to upload an image once you rebuild the solution.

 After successfully completed with image upload, you will be re-directed to the index view. where inserted records will be listed from the Database table –

 Retrieve and Delete Image

 Delete view will be opened by showing corresponding record details.
-In-order to show uploaded image back, we’ve to make a few changes in
+In order to show the uploaded image back in the view, we’ve to make a few changes in

-POST. by default, it has programmed to delete corresponding record.
-Along with that we’ve to delete corresponding image file from image folder. for that we can update action method.
+POST. by default, it has programmed to delete the corresponding record.
+Along with that, we’ve to delete the corresponding image file from the ‘image’ folder. for that, we can update the action method.

 In our YouTube channel, we have discussed the same topic.